Aiven-Labs/the-5-types-of-database/README.md

 They use the Libertinus fonts - see https://github.com/alerque/libertinus.

-To build I use the command line tool `typst`.
+To build the PDF I use the command line tool `typst`.
 See the [installation instructions](https://github.com/typst/typst?tab=readme-ov-file#installation) from the [typst GitHub repostory](https://github.com/typst/typst) - on my mac I install it with `brew install typst` - and then